 - Is there lodging at Cherry Crest Adventure Farm?

-- My school is having an auction/raffle, can I get tickets?
+- My school or organization is having an auction/raffle, can I get tickets donated?

 What all is included in the admission prices?